-STRATHMORE HIGH SCHOOL LEARNING COMMONS
+LIBRARY LEARNING COMMONS

 Our Learning Commons is a safe place where we encourage the pursuit of learning, with an emphasis on active and collaborative engagement.
-We are open from 8:00 a.m. to 4:00 p.m. daily.
-You may visit the Learning Commons before classes, during lunchtime and after school as well as with your classroom teachers or groups to study, read, and research.
-Our space is equipped with a variety of flexible seating areas, lounge areas for reading, and computers.
-We have a great selection of fiction and non-fiction books, reference materials and magazines.
-Access to laptops, computers & iPads are also available to students.
-Our Learning Commons Facilitator is here to support students who are working in groups, on projects or individual research assignments.
-You can also visit the SHS Virtual Library via the school's homepage.
-The Virtual Library allows our students to have 24/7 access to great online resources, research help and library information.
-The Learning Commons has what you need to be a success at SHS!
+We are open from 8:00 a.m. to 4:00 p.m.
+You may visit before classes, during lunchtime and after school; as well as with your classroom teachers or groups to study, read, and research.
+Our space has an open door policy for all students, with access to technology, digital media, books and is equipped with a variety of flexible seating areas.

-All of your textbook requirements for your classes can be accessed through the Learning Commons.
-Students that require password changes, My Blueprint issues or general computer problems are encouraged to talk to the Learning Commons facilitator for help.
-Homework is also collected and picked up through the Learning Commons.
+Our Library Learning Commons facilitator is here to support students who are working in groups, on projects or individual research assignments.
+You can also visit the SHS virtual library via the school's homepage.
+The virtual library allows our students to have 24/7 access to great online resources, research help and library information.
+All of your textbook requirements for your classes can be accessed through the Library Learning Commons.
+Students that require password changes, My Blueprint or general computer issues are encouraged to talk to the Learning Commons facilitator for help.
+The Library Learning Commons has what you need to be a success at SHS!